josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - Riverbank Grapevine > Fortune's Spindle
 - Goldenrod > Fortune's Spindle, Amur Honeysuckle

-See "The Cover It Up Project" by University of Minnesota [research findings](https://coveritup.umn.edu/findings) and In Defense of Plants podcast episode ["The Power of Biotic Resistance"](https://www.indefenseofplants.com/podcast/2025/1/16/ep-509-the-power-of-biotic-resistance).
+See "The Cover It Up Project" by University of Minnesota [research findings](https://coveritup.umn.edu/findings) and the In Defense of Plants podcast episode ["The Power of Biotic Resistance"](https://www.indefenseofplants.com/podcast/2025/1/16/ep-509-the-power-of-biotic-resistance).

 Note: Buckthron sounds like its similar